Skip to content

 Wild Lakes Wales Wakeboarding

-Wild Lakes Wales is a cable wakeboard and aqua park near Caernarfon in north-west Wales, set on a former gravel-pit lake with views across to the Menai Strait.
-It opened…
+Wild Lakes Wales is a cable wakeboarding and aqua park near Narberth in Pembrokeshire, set on a lake at Martletwy in the south-west of Wales.
+Alongside cable wakeboarding it runs…

 ActivityWakeboarding